 Net Metering (Up to 25kW)

-If you are just starting out, here are some helpful resources to learn more about:
+If you are just starting out, check out these helpful resources to learn more:

 - How Solar Works at Home (PDF)

 - Abode- MGED is partnered with Abode Energy Management, who is our consultant company.
 Abode can answer questions for MGED customers that have questions about their use of renewable energy.
 If you would like to learn more about solar, please schedule a free phone/online consultation with Abode.

 If installing a solar array, the array will be connected to your home’s electrical panel and our electric distribution system through MGED’s electric meter.
 You are required to have MGED Interconnection Approval first.